In this section

 These and other congenital heart defects can impact physical activity, pregnancy, and other aspects of life as an adult.
 Additionally, our Marfan Syndrome Program is the largest in the state and recognized nationally for its expert care for adults with this rare genetic heart disorder.

-Through our partnership with Froedtert & The Medical College, we offer all the inpatient and outpatient services adults with congestive heart defects may need.
+Through our partnership with Froedtert & The Medical College, we offer all the inpatient and outpatient services for treatment of adult congenital heart defects.
 This includes:

 - Medication management